- Fun on Four Wheels!

 Located in southern Saskatchewan, ATV riders will have the opportunity to pass through aspen, birch, green ash and Manitoba Maple trees.
 Along the 47 km of trails, there are plenty of scenic viewpoints and opportunities for wildlife viewing.

 ATVs have to be trailered to the unloading area, just west of Little Kenosee.
 The ride is a loop that starts on Centre Road as far west as the Bennett Lake Trail and south to the Horse Lake Trail.
-The trail is clearly marked on the map, which can be picked up from the park office.
+The trail is clearly marked on the map, which can be picked up from the campground office, entry gate or admin office.
 Each ATV must display an ATV trail permit available at no charge from the campground office.
 ATV trails are accessible June 15 to the end of Labour Day weekend.